parisa2707/UT-Data-Science-Assignment/README.md

 # UT-Data-Science-Assignment
 This repository is created for the Data Science course at the University of Tehran

-Students should fork this repo and upload reqired project files.
+Students should fork this repo and upload reqired assignment files due to the tasks introduced after each session.

-Please create a new folder for each phase.

-After completing each phase, share the link to the phase folder in your repo.
+After completing each session assignment, share the link to your repository in dedicated Telegram group.

 Good luck.

+Session 2 Assignment:
+  Task 1:
+  Task 2: